f0nzie/mrst-pytorch/jacobians-octave/README.md

 ## Status

-These Jacobian functions run fine in `Octave`
+These Jacobian functions run fine in `Octave`.
+I am trying to stay away from Matlab.

 Simple Jacobians at the moment; testing functionality.